Steven C. Swett: Career

 After university, Swett worked briefly for The Baltimore Sun before entering the Army.

 In 1961, Swett was part of a team at The Wall Street Journal that received the Gerald Loeb Award for Newspapers.

 In the mid-1960s, Swett managed the Education Department at Time, Inc. and served as the education editor.

 Swett joined Scholastic Magazines Inc. in 1968 as the promotion director of the Junior-Senior High School Division.
 In 1976, he was appointed publisher of the newly created educational periodicals division.

 Swett began writing for the Valley News in 1988 as a business and financial reporter.
 He left the West Lebanon, New Hampshire, paper in 1993 to join an investment management firm.

 Personal life

-Swett married Shiela Lawrence Chanler on October 5, 1957, at St. Matthews Church in Bedford, New York.
+Swett married Shiela Lawrence Chanler on October 5, 1957, at St. Matthew's Church in Bedford, New York.
 Sheila, born December 23, 1935, graduated from Radcliffe College in 1957 and began teaching after they married.
 They had four children – Benjamin, Sarah, Paul, and Evelyn.

 Swett and four friends fulfilled their childhood dream in 1987 by sailing across the Atlantic in a 38-foot yacht from Woods Hole to Scotland.
 He wrote about his experience in his book Twenty-three Days in the North Atlantic.

 In 1999, the couple donated a conservation easement on their 236–acre property near Crescent Lake and Downer State Forest in Vermont to the Upper Valley Land Trust.

 Shiela died at their home in Hanover, New Hampshire, on May 20, 2022, after battling multiple myeloma for fifteen years.